vincentsijben/docker-swarm-persistent-storage/README.md

 # docker-swarm-persistent-storage
-This repo contains 2 working examples of using Digital Ocean Spaces as a persistent storage solution for docker compose/swarm.
+This repo contains working examples of using s3fs and rclone docker volume plugins with Digital Ocean Spaces (https://www.digitalocean.com/products/spaces/) or Linode Object Storage (https://www.linode.com/products/object-storage/) as a persistent storage solution for docker compose/swarm.

 - In local dev environment, you need to install the docker plugins manually (see ```rebuild-s3fs.sh``` or ```rebuild-rclone.sh```).
 - In production (docker swarm) you can use the used swarm:exec image to install the docker plugins globally on all nodes.